flukeskywalker/flukeskywalker.github.io/index.md

 # Rupesh Kumar Srivastava

-I am a researcher in Artificial Intelligence, interested in learning algorithms & learning *algorithms*.
+I am a researcher in Artificial Intelligence, interested in learning algorithms <span style="color:gray">(algorithms for learning from data)</span> & learning *algorithms* <span style="color:gray">(the idea that instead of designing algorithms, we should be learning them)</span>.
 A list of my publications can be found [on Google Scholar](https://scholar.google.com/citations?user=vTWuk1gAAAAJ&hl=en).

 ## Bio